uscensusbureau/the-opportunity-project/pages/prize-challenge.md

   left-col: prize-challenge/judges-photo.md
   right-col: prize-challenge/graphs-with-text.md

-callout:
-  text: Apply for the Prize (Coming Soon)
-  subtext: If your team participated in an Opportunity Project sprint or utilized the toolkit, you may be eligible to apply for the prize competition.
-Application rules change every year, so stay in the loop by [signing up for updates about the Prize Challenge](https://public.govdelivery.com/accounts/USCENSUS/signup/16610).

 winners:
   title: Past Winners
   subtext: $100k awarded in The Opportunity Project’s inaugural Prize Challenge.
 See [challenge.gov](https://www.challenge.gov/challenge/opportunity-project-prize/) for challenge details.